By Richard Brown – Editor, EntreMundos

-Livingston is a mostly Garifuna small town.
-The Garifuna are descendants of kidnapped West Africans brought to the New World on European and American slaveships who somehow escaped or survived shipwreck, and the Carib Indians who gave them shelter.
-At dawn on Garifuna Day, November 26th, people begin to gather at the docks and beaches.
+Livingston is a small town that’s mostly Garifuna.
+The Garifuna are descendants of kidnapped West Africans brought to the New World on European and American slave ships who escaped or survived shipwreck, and the Carib Indians who gave them shelter.
+At dawn on November 26, Garifuna Day, people begin to gather at the docks and beaches.
 Colorful, half-sunk bamboo rafts and small motorboats carrying palm fronds and people in bright African dress approach the shore.
 Drums, maracas, and conch shells pick up quick rhythms to greet them.
-People dance; some have been dancing all night in the beachfront disco that regularly slings happy, heart-pounding Caribbean Afrobeats til it’s light out.
+People dance.
+Some have been dancing all night in the beachfront disco that slings happy, heart-pounding Caribbean Afrobeats until it’s light out.

 Through a harrowing history of flight and battle, Garifuna culture survived the Caribbean genocide that all but extinguished Carib, Arawak, and other major indigenous cultures.
-Today it has a significant presence in Belize, Guatemala, Honduras, Nicaragua, and Puerto Rico, adapting uniquely to each environment.
-The Garifuna have even maintained their language, which may be the closest living relative to Carib, today extinct.
-It is blend of indigenous, West African and European languages.
+Today Garifuna culture has a significant presence in Belize, Guatemala, Honduras, Nicaragua, and Puerto Rico, adapting uniquely to each environment.
+The Garifuna have even maintained their language, which may be the closest remaining relative to the Carib language, itself long extinct.
+Garifuna blends indigenous, West African, and European languages.
 It’s spoken widely in Livingston and is written on its walls.
 Virtually all Garifuna in Livingston speak Garifuna and Spanish, and many speak English as well; English-speaking Belize, just 15 miles from Livingston, is home to a large Garifuna community, and economic marginalization has led to several waves of migration to the US.

 Garifuna religion, too, is a blend of traditions.
 Some in Livingston practice Roman Catholicism, evangelical Christianity, and Rastafari, while strong syncretic currents maintain practices with both African and Amerindian roots, like ancestor worship, spiritual medicine called dugu, and voodoo-like ritual.
 Man’s close relationship with the natural environment, especially the sea, is fundamental to Garifuna cosmovision.